 What a beautiful life it was without the virtual reality headaches.
 Babloo with Golu calling Titu and Monu with other friends were rushing to the nearby fields to play cricket, volleyball, football, gilli danda and kabaddi.
 They were even so fond of sack race, cycling, hide and seek and a number of other exciting games not only to keep them entertained but also to stay fit and fine.
 Then, Babloo, Golu, and Titu were growing up playing various outdoor games, the games which need sharp mind, attention, keen intellect and alertness.
 They were also doing best in their studies and pursuing good careers.
 It is true that they didn’t know the magic of the computer and internet.
 If they were given such facility, nobody would have beaten them.
 Here, what I want to highlight that yes they were lacking a facility, but still, they were the go-getters, the trendsetters.
 With the advent of computer and internet life changed hugely.
 Nowadays, kids are ‘internet-babies’ and youth are ‘puppets’ in the hands of the internet.
 I don’t dare to say anything against internet and it has a lot of contribution to our life.
 If our life is getting better and better, it is only because of the internet.
 But as we know “too much of everything is bad”, we should have control over its use.
 Along with free internet data available, not only youths but most of the people are getting addicted to the internet and social media.
 Kids cannot stay away from online games, cartoon videos and new varieties of apps are also coming up which fascinates the young minds.

 Social media is gaining huge popularity day by day.
 It’s indeed a great idea to stay connected to friends, family, admirers, and well-wishers.
 Personally, I feel it’s a great platform to expand your knowledge and information base.
 It connects you to a group of like-minded people, using it we grow our business, increase our fan followers.
 We also get to know about day to day happenings.
 But, the excess use of social media leads to frustrations also.
 There is a kind of virtual competition going on.
-People are busy showing off that they can afford to visit foreign countries, go to expensive hotels and can enjoy the exotic holiday trips and at the same time busy uploading picture, to make others feel that “yes, I can afford and I am living such a lavish lifestyle.”
-Those people, who really can’t afford, feel sad and broken and it also makes them feel bad.
+People are busy showing off that they can afford to visit foreign countries, can go to expensive hotels and can enjoy the most exotic holiday trips and at the same time busy uploading picture, to make others feel that “yes, I can afford and I am living such a lavish lifestyle.”
+Those people, who really can’t afford, feel sad and broken and it also makes them feel low.
 It gives them a chance to curse their destiny; it creates and spreads jealousy and narcissism among people.
 If we post something on social media then we expect more likes and comments and if there are more likes we feel like winners, if fewer likes and comments feel like losers.
 Somehow, it disturbs our mental peace.
 Yes, I have seen many teenagers struggling to get more likes, comments, and shares.
 After the addition of love, wow like emoticon buttons, there is competition to get more loves, wows.
 Is it a real life?
 We forget that this is not the taste of a real life.

 As per my observations on social media behavior I found there are a few types of social media users which can be divided into the following groups;